adscorp100/mdhomecarebuild/src/content/blog/becoming-an-independent-ndis-support-worker-your-ultimate-2025-guide.md

 ### NDIS Worker Orientation Module
 Complete the free "Quality, Safety and You" module to understand the NDIS Code of Conduct and your obligations—mandatory for registered providers, strongly recommended for all.

+For detailed information about the orientation module requirements and how to complete it, see our [NDIS Worker Orientation Module Guide](/blog/ndis-worker-orientation-module-guide/).

 ---